Vaziria/tonnage/doc/masternode-setup.md

 <b><u>Installing Dependeincies for swamp Coin on Your VPS</u></b><br><br>

-Before youc an run a masternode you have to be able torun the Swamp COin daemon.
+Before you can run a masternode you have to be able torun the Swamp COin daemon.
 THis requires the installation of several dependenicies.
 To install these run the following commands on your VPS:<br><br>

         sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils